cypress-io/cypress-documentation/source/guides/references/assertions.md

 ## TDD Assertions

 These assertions are available for TDD assertions (`assert`).
-You can see the entire list of available assertions {% url "here" http://chaijs.com/api/assert/ %}
+You can see the entire list of available Chai assertions {% url "here" http://chaijs.com/api/assert/ %}.

 | Assertion | Example |
 | --- | --- |